LiquidShake/sportsee/README.md

 ## 1. Backend and API

-Please clone the folllowing repository on your computer : \n
+Please clone the folllowing repository on your computer : <br />
 <code>git clone</code> https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard

 Open a terminal at the location where you cloned the repository and type :